-- 1. Legal document inscribed in the General Registry of Property (Registro Público de la Propiedad) and/or the Decree or Ordinance that states that the land is destined for a specific use and/or management by the national or municipal government. - 2.
+- 1. Legal document inscribed in the Public Registry of Property (Registro Público de la Propiedad) and/or the Decree or Ordinance that states that the land is destined for a specific use and/or management by the federal, state, or municipal government. - 2.
 For public lands managed by a third-party that will serve as the Forest Owner, a legal concession granting the carbon credit rights to the third-party from the appropriate governing public agency must be provided, aligned with permanence requirements. - 3.
-In the case of public lands with concessions or usufruct rights contracts, the concession between the individual or legal entity defined as the Forest Owner and the corresponding government agency must be submitted. - 4.
-In the case of public lands with concessions or usufruct rights contracts, official identification of the individual authorized to represent the public agency, and the official identification of the usufructuary or concessionaire.
+Official identification of the individual authorized to represent the public agency.